gcv/dotfiles/emacs/elpa/vterm-20200713.1344/README.md

 Controls whether or not to exclude the prompt when copying a line in `vterm-copy-mode`.
 Using the universal prefix before calling `vterm-copy-mode-done` will invert the value for that call, allowing you to temporarily override the setting.
+When a prompt is not found, the whole line is copied.

+## `vterm-use-vterm-prompt-detection-method`

-The variable `vterm-copy-use-vterm-prompt` determines whether to use the vterm prompt tracking, if false it use the regexp in `vterm-copy-prompt-regexp` to search for the prompt.
-If not found, it copies the whole line.
+The variable `vterm-use-vterm-prompt-detection-method` determines whether to use the vterm prompt tracking, if false it use the regexp in `vterm-copy-prompt-regexp` to search for the prompt.

 ## `vterm-buffer-name-string`